stennety/mywebsite/_posts/2018-09-01-virtually-shopping.md

 - For initial reconnaissance activities: product research, getting a feel for the range available and comparing goods side-by-side.
 - For returning stuff purchased online that didn't meet the buyer’s expectations (i.e. too big, small, wrong colour etc).
 - For collecting goods from a local store, after having placed an online 'reservation.'
-- When shopping as a social, entertainment activity: meeting family or friends, looking around for curiosities and bargains, soliciting opinions and general chit-chat.

 ![Choosing products](https://ecommerceguider.com/wp-content/uploads/2017/10/Product-demand.png)